xczhou-astro/galaxyGenius/README.md

 ## Updates
 - 2025-06-03
 1. Add support for deriving noise level from limiting magnitudes.
+2. Add support for estimating if galaxy is a spiral or not.

 - 2025-05-30
 1. Add return code for `runSKIRT` in `generation.py`.